j0yzhu/j0yzhu/README.md

-### Kia Ora, Hello, 你好!
+### Hi There!
 I'm Joy

 ## ≽^• ˕ • ྀི≼ About Me
-I’m a recent Computer Science graduate from the University of Auckland with a strong passion for technology.
-I'm currently building my portfolio through mobile and web development projects, with a focus on creating user-friendly, accessible, and inclusive software.
-I have a keen eye for aesthetics and enjoy crafting intuitive designs that enhance the user experience.
-Eager to keep learning, I’m continuously developing my skills through personal projects.
+I’m a Service Desk Analyst with a strong Computer Science background, passionate about building and designing interactive frontends for mobile and web applications.
+I enjoy crafting intuitive user journeys and creating experiences that feel seamless and engaging.
+I’m continuously developing my skills through personal projects, while also expanding my capabilities in backend development.

 ---